 As already mentioned in preceding sections, in mean reversion, the order is carried out when the price of stock goes beyond the normal range. the strategy will calculate an average price based on the historical data of the cryptocurrency and then execute a trade expecting that the prices will come back to the average price.
-If the price, as compared by mean, is very high and beyond the (expected) cross-over point of the long and short MA, the prices are expected to come down and if they are on the low side of the cross-over, they are expected to reverse upwards.
+If the price, as compared by mean, is very high and beyond the (expected) cross-over point of the long and short MA, then it will be expected to come down and if it is on the low side of the cross-over, it is expected to reverse upwards.

 Hence this strategy is helpful when prices are in extremes and traders benefit from unexpected swings.

-It is known as the counter-trend or reversal strategy.
+It is known as a counter-trend or reversal strategy.